windmill-labs/windmilldocs/docs/misc/3_benchmarks/index.md

 :::info

-**TLDR:** About same performance as AWS Lambda for heavier workloads, slower on cold starts for medium compute.
+**TLDR**: About same performance as AWS Lambda for heavier workloads, slower on cold starts for medium compute.

 :::